Mario-CyberS/Deploying-Wazuh-SIEM/README.md

 ## 📜 Steps

 ### 1. Download RHEL Minimal ISO
--Visit the official [RHEL ISO Download website](https://developers.redhat.com/products/rhel/download) and download the **Latest Minimal ISO**.
+Visit the official [RHEL ISO Download website](https://developers.redhat.com/products/rhel/download) and download the **Latest Minimal ISO**.
-- You must click on the "Activate your subscription" button.
+You must click on the "Activate your subscription" button.
-- Then create an accont and follow the steps to get your RHEL iso download.
+Then create an accont and follow the steps to get your RHEL iso download.
-- Ensure the correct version is selected for your system architecture.
+Ensure the correct version is selected for your system architecture.

 ### 2. Download VMware Workstation Pro for Windows
-- Go to the Broadcom website: [Broadcom website](https://support.broadcom.com/)
+Go to the Broadcom website: [Broadcom website](https://support.broadcom.com/)
 - Log in to your Broadcom account or create a personal use account
 - On left select "VMware Cloud Foundation"
 - Select "My Downloads"